-In the case of the dancers, in addition of the ones already mentioned, who were also musicians and we remember mainly because of their musical legacy, like Casimiro Alcorta (and his partner La Paulina), Lola Candales, Enrique Saborido, Ángel Villoldo, Alfredo Eusebio and Flora Gobbi, Ernesto Ponzio, or like Laurentina Monserrat (Laura), María Rangolla (La Vasca) or Concepción Amaya (Mamita), who are known after the places they managed, a special mention is deserved by:
+In the case of the dancers, in addition to the ones already mentioned, who were also musicians and we remember mainly because of their musical legacy, like Casimiro Alcorta (and his partner La Paulina), Lola Candales, Enrique Saborido, Ángel Villoldo, Alfredo Eusebio and Flora Gobbi, Ernesto Ponzio, or like Laurentina Monserrat (Laura), María Rangolla (La Vasca) or Concepción Amaya (Mamita), who are known after the places they managed, a special mention is deserved by:

 Enrique Saborido, with the beautiful Lola Candales, Uruguayan as he and his muse, come tango dancers.
-In 1908, with the growing popularity of tango, he opens an academia in Cerrito 1070, which they managed until 1912.
+In 1908, with the growing popularity of tango, he opens academia in Cerrito 1070, which they managed until 1912.
 In that year he decided to go to Paris with other tango personalities.
-There, he taught to dance tango to the European aristocracy and show off as professional dancer at the Savoy and the Royal Theatre in London.
+There, he taught to dance tango to the European aristocracy and show off as a professional dancer at the Savoy and the Royal Theatre in London.
 He referred to other good dancers: Jorge Newbery (one of the first Latin American aircraft pilots.
 He was also an engineer, and is considered to be the architect and founder of the Argentine Air Force), his close friend Alberto J. Mascías, Alberto Lange, and Martin Edmund Hileret Anchorena.

 Concepción Maya, known as “Mamita”.
 At her home, located in Lavalle 2177, Ernesto Ponzio composed his famous tango “Don Juan”.
 Domingo Greco, in his unpublished memoirs, quoted by Dr. Benarós, among other things, says: “In this house, the clientele was selected.
-Men from upper class only.
+Men from the upper class only.
 I met there the first professionals of tango: Angel Villoldo and Sergio Mendizabal, Rosendo’s brother.
 He played the tango ‘más compadrón’, and was strongest in the accompaniment, more ‘tempista’.
 He was one of the best tangueros of his time.
 Played, preferably, in Concepcion Amaya’s house.
-When this woman emigrated from Buenos Aires, she settled with a brothel in the village of 9 de Julio, and brought “El Negro” Sergio with her.
+When this woman emigrated from Buenos Aires, she settled with a brothel in the village of 9 de Julio and brought “El Negro” Sergio with her.
 I was then told that he died sitting in a bar, with the guitar on his lap.
 He played guitar and sang so well, improvising.
 Instead, Rosendo produced better tangos … ”

 Mamita, as Luis Teisseire told, “was tall, skinny, authoritarian.
-Of dark complexion, rather achinada, brave, black eyes.
-Always she wore long, dark silk suit.
-She looked all covered with high collar.
+Of dark complexion, rather ‘achinada’, brave, black eyes.
+Always she wore a long, dark silk suit.
+She looked all covered with a high collar.
 At her house, among her women, she had la Ñata Rosaura, Herminia and Joaquina.
 After a glass door, it was a long courtyard with the rooms on the side and the classic dining room. ” There, played the piano Sergio Mendizabal, El Gordo Mauricio and Teisseire, our informant.

 El Mulato Sinforoso, who played clarinet next to Casimiro Alcorta and a guitar player, forming a trio that according to Lino Galeano, in an article written in the newspaper “Crítica” in 1913, signing as “Viejo tanguero”, was the first tango band.

 Carlos Kern ‘El Inglés’ was a man of “Maria La Vasca”.
 He mastered the ‘vals cruzado’.
-He was an strong man of clear eyes, always quiet, but effective in placing order.
+He was a strong man of clear eyes, always quiet, but effective in placing orders.
 He was recognized as a tough man, was heavy-handed and he alone was able to contain the aggressive ‘compadraje’.
 For a time he organized dances at Patria e Lavoro, in Chile 1567, a narrow hall, which was a difficult place to stop the excesses of pickpockets and rioters.
-According to César Viale, he finished serving as ordinance in the law firm of Dr. Carlos Delcasse.
+According to César Viale, he finished serving as an ordinance in the law firm of Dr. Carlos Delcasse.

 By the help of an Afro-Argentine sorcerer, surrounded the house of her adversary, la Morena Agustina, in an effort to provoke misfortune.